illegalRadish/sokolDoom/README.md

 ## File IO and WAD loading

-There's a *lot* of not really relevant file IO in the Doom code base for WAD file discovery, configuration files, savegames and some other stuff which I simply commented out or disabled otherwise.
+There's a *lot* of not really relevant file IO in the original Doom code base for WAD file discovery, configuration files, savegames and some other unimportant things which I simply commented out or disabled otherwise.

 The only really relevant file IO code is reading data from a single WAD file.
-This has been abstracted by asynchronously loading a WAD file into memory before the game starts, and then replacing the C runtime file IO functions with equivalent functions that work on a memory buffer instead of a filesystem file.
+This has been ported by first loading a WAD file asynchronously into memory before the game starts, and then replacing the C-runtime file IO functions with equivalent functions that work on a memory buffer instead of a filesystem file.

 Interestingly, the Doom codebase already includes such a ["memory filesystem" here](https://github.com/floooh/doom-sokol/blob/master/src/memio.c), but doesn't appear to use it.